Interview

 No, I surrender to the process, and I have no specific material or techniques.
 I let the work decide what I use or do, and every time it is different.
 I could never recreate any of my work because the truth is, I have no idea how I did it.

-Do you have a favorite format?
+Do you have a favourite format?
 Why or why not?

 I think I have answered this question already in my previous answer.
 I can say that I want to change and grow all the time, that is part of the creative process; so I feel that I would get bored if I had a favourite format.